 Choosing the Right Type of Web Hosting

-- Web hosting: file storage, security, and bandwidth on a server maintained by the hosting service
+- Web hosting: file storage, security, and bandwidth on a server, usually maintained by a web hosting service like HostGator

 You can choose from 5 main types of web hosting